Get It!

 MIDI to DMX Music Meets Lighting

 Want to play lights with your MIDI controllers?
 DARE TO LIGHT gives us a nice artistic performance featuring a keytar player controlling lighting through MIDI.
 The performers play with the lighting as they play music.
-Lightjams becomes a lighting instrument expanding the possibilities of live performances, freeing artists from exactly following pre-recorded cues.
+Lightjams becomes a lighting instrument expanding the possibilities of live performances, freeing artists from having to strictly follow pre-recorded cues.

 Here's another rehearsal video with a MIDI keyboard and again, some DMX lights and real talent.
 As you'll see, there's no delay between the time a key is pressed and the lights are activated.